 Applicants must adhere to New York State Education Department’s credit requirements for certification:

-- All students must demonstrate a distribution of liberal arts requirements in order for Relay to recommend you to New York State for your certification (6 credits in each of the following: English, Math, Science, and Social Sciences).
+- All students must demonstrate a distribution of liberal arts requirements in order for Relay to recommend you to New York State for your certification.
+For Teachers in grades 7-12, this includes 6 credits in each of the following: English, Math, Science, and Social Sciences).

 - By November 1, Relay will review transcripts submitted with the application process and notify students of deficiencies they must satisfy before graduating.